-3.21 This is another area which is complicated by boundaries.
+This is another area which is complicated by boundaries.
 Woburn Sands is served by Asplands Medical Centre (see map).
-Although located in the centre of the town Asplands was funded by Bedfordshire Primary Care Trust under the previous regime and has come under the umbrella of the Bedfordshire Clinical Commissioning Group wef March 2013.
+Although located in the centre of the town Asplands is currently funded by Bedfordshire Primary Care Trust and will come under the umbrella of the Bedfordshire Clinical Commissioning Group wef March 2013.
 Asplands draws its patients from the wider Woburn Sands area; 95% of the patients referred to hospital are referred to Milton Keynes Hospital with the balance referred to Bedford Hospital.
 Asplands also runs a secondary centre in Woburn (Central Beds) and can offer a number of extra specialised clinics.
 The Centre benefitted from a modest extension funded by a Section 106 contribution arising from the initial phases of Parklands; although space is limited the practice does not wish to move from its present site.

-3.22 There is also a Dental Practice in the town which is not of sufficient size to offer NHS care to all residents.
+There is also a Dental Practice in the town which is not of sufficient size to offer NHS care to all residents.